Songs About Fucking: Music and lyrics

 In the book Gimme Indie Rock, music journalist Andrew Earles assessed that Songs About Fucking is "the heaviest, most lyrically poignant, and hardest-rocking" entry in the Big Black's discography.
 According to Mehan Jayasuriya of Pitchfork, the album "covers a wide range of unusual topics [such as] grotesque execution methods, a psychedelic fungus [and] cats.
 When sex does appear in these songs, it’s usually as a means of getting at something darker, like perversion, domination, or violence.
 Save for Albini’s occasional bursts of black humor, the album is unrelenting as it plumbs the depths of depravity; a more accurate title might have been Songs About Cruelty."
+On their live album, "Pigpile" Albini kicks off the song "Fish Fry" saying "This song is about a murder in a drive in".

 Artwork

 The cover art comes from a Japanese hentai manga.